Leon Restaurants: History

-EG Group and Asda Express ownership (2021–2025)
+Sale to Issa Brothers (2021–2025)

 In April 2021, the company was sold for a reported £100 million to the Issa brothers' EG Group, which also operates fast food franchises and had recently agreed to buy a majority stake in the Asda supermarket business.
 At that time, Leon had 71 outlets, of which 42 were operated by the company; the other 29 were franchises at transport hubs, in the UK and five other European countries.

-In an October 2023 restructuring, EG Group sold most of its UK operations – including Leon – to Asda Express.
+In an October 2023 restructuring, EG Group sold most of its UK operations – including Leon – to Asda.

-In October 2025, Dimbleby criticised Asda Express' ownership of Leon, stating it could possibly destroy the brand.
+In October 2025, Dimbleby criticised Asda's ownership of Leon, saying that it could possibly destroy the brand.

-Return to independent ownership (2025)
+John Vincent ownership (2025–)

+In October 2025 John Vincent bought Leon back from Asda in a self-funded, debt-free deal for a price thought to be between £30m and £50m, less than the £100m he had sold it for.
+Vincent said that he hoped to turn around the company after losses every year since 2016, close unprofitable locations, and over the following four years to expand, mainly in London, and possibly overseas.

-In October 2025, it was announced that John Vincent would buy Leon from Asda.
-The sale incorporates 46 Leon restaurants and 20 UK franchises, along with three franchised sites in the Netherlands and one in Italy.
-According to the Standard, over 1,000 staff across the chain are expected to transfer to the new ownership as part of the deal.
+The sale included 46 Leon-owned restaurants, 20 UK franchises, three franchises in the Netherlands, and one in Italy.
+According to the Standard, over 1,000 staff across the chain were expected to transfer to the new ownership as part of the deal.
+In December 2025, citing losses and the challenges of changing work patterns, Vincent announced a major restructure of the chain with the closure of 20 of its restaurants, with the company entering administration shortly after.
+The company exited administration in 2026 with 43 restaurants.

+Corporate affairs

+Senior leadership

+The following have served as chief executives of the company since it was founded: